thesofproject/sof-docs/developer_guides/xtrun/index.rst

    	return cmocka_run_group_tests(tests, NULL, NULL);
    }

-You should have single file for every function that is being unit-tested, that's why we put code in **my_add.c** file in **test/cmocka/src/math/numbers** directory.
+Use a single file for every function that is unit-tested; this is why we put code in the ``my_add.c`` file in the ``test/cmocka/src/math/numbers`` directory.

-Last step of adding unit test is letting CMake know that it exists:
+Lastly, let CMake know that the unit test exists:

 .. code-block:: cmake
    :caption: test/cmocka/src/math/numbers/CMakeLists.txt